|Previous Article||matchIT Web Index||Next Article|

 By default, the name of the database is set to findIT_S2 and it is important to note here that the database will be created if it does not exist, so the user account specified in the previous connectionstringadmin node will need the privileges necessary to create a database.
 This database will store objects such as the keys table, updates table and error record log table so that these items are not created in the source database.
 As well as the database, it is also possible to specify a schema attribute, which if not specified will default to dbo.

 In the case of a Dynamics Installation, there is another node worth mentioning here, which is the <keyssynchronization type="date" /> node.
 What this does is changes the method of record update monitoring to use a modified date column (offered as standard in Dynamics) rather than using triggers, which is the default method in a standard install when this node is not specified.
 If using this node, it is also necessary in the table definitions (below) to specify, for each table, the name of the column to monitor for updates, by using a synccolumn attribute.
 It is also possible to specify an offset attribute in the keyssynchronization node, to allow for any time zone differences that may cause issues.
 For example, to use an offset of 5 hours, you would specify offset="-5".
 At the time of writing, it is only possible to use a column that contains a UTC format DateTime value.
-Similarly, you can specify an offsetseconds attribute if the time difference is only a matter of seconds, as opposed to hours.
+Similarly, you can specify an offsetseconds attribute if the time difference is only a matter of seconds, as opposed to hours, or you can enter a value greater than 60 for offset seconds if you need to offset by minutes instead.

 The next node defines the tables that contain the data – note the keyssynchronization node has been included in the example below for reference.